-With these simple tips outlined below, you can encourage speech and language development just by slightly adjusting a few things!
+With the simple tips outlined below, you can encourage speech and language development just by adjusting a few things!

 It is extremely easy.
 No tricks or courses to take.
 We are going back to the basics.